nmap/npcap/README.md

 **installer\Deploy.bat** and **installer\Deploy_WinPcap.bat** will help you copy the files from build directories into right deployment folders (you need to manually create these folders before deployment):
 ```
-XP: (the same with original WinPcap)
+XP (the same with original WinPcap):
   x86:
     installer\npf.sys
     installer\rpcapd.exe